Skip to main content

 Lovable design systems are available on Enterprise plans and work natively with design systems that are implemented as React components.

 Design systems let you define your component library, styling guidelines, and installation instructions once, and reuse them across every project in your workspace.
-Unlike templates that copy files at project start, design systems provide ongoing instructions that Lovable reads and applies during each project generation.
+When a design system is connected to a project, components, rules, and updates flow from the design system project into every project connected to it.
 In Lovable, a design system is created as a dedicated project.
 This project serves as the source of truth for your design system and can be connected to other projects in your workspace.

 What you get

-• Centralized source of truth for UI components and styles
+• Centralized source of truth for UI components, tokens, and styles

 How design systems work